 Colors in ASL

 Children learn their colors at a very young age.
 And, they often have a favorite color.
-Asking someone their favorite color can be a way to initiate conversation and practice your skills.
+Asking someone about their favorite color can be a way to initiate conversation and practice your skills.

 When someone has language to use for colors, they can begin to express preferences.